Aarongeolab/Zekes-Basin-ECOMETAB/README.md

 ###  Limitations

 - **Analysis Window**: The analysis begins on January 22, 2022 rather than January 1, 2022.
 The full January 1, 2022–January 1, 2023 meteorological record could not be retrieved from the Cardinal export system without exceeding available data export credits.
 Therefore, the analysis was restricted to the period with reliable overlapping meteorological and water quality observations.
+Proximity of atmospheric pressure to study site is a limitation given climatological variability of Zeke's Basin.
 - **Study-Year Selection**: 2022 was selected because it provided the most complete in-situ water quality record at Zeke’s Basin within the preceding five years.
 However, the incomplete record means that the results should be interpreted as representative of the available 2022 observation period rather than a fully continuous annual metabolic budget.
 - **Temporal Gaps**: A considerable data gap occurs during September 2022, coinciding with regional hurricane activity, including Hurricane Ian.
 Values for this period are currently treated as missing rather than interpolated.
 This gap limits interpretation of late-summer to early-fall metabolic dynamics and represents an opportunity for future investigation using remote sensing products to characterize conditions during periods without in-situ observations.
 - **Diel Model **: Occasional unphysical estimates such as negative $P_g$ values (dipping to $-300 \text{ mmol O}_2 \cdot \text{m}^{-2} \cdot \text{d}^{-1}$) or positive $R_t$ rates are artifacts of in-situ station open-water diel oxygen modeling.
 In a shallow ($<2\text{ m}$), wind-exposed, tide and flushing restricted water column; these anomalous outputs typically originate from wind driven resuspension and or high atmospheric gas reaeration fluxes.